 Over the past decades, triggered by digitization and the big data revolution, the consumer policy debate has substantially evolved.
 Digitization is permeating virtually all topics relevant to consumers – commerce, competition, communication, social networks, media, services – in sectors like finance, health, housing, and many more.
 The implementation of new tools – such as the EU General Data Protection Regulation (GDPR), which is at the forefront of the global privacy debate – reflects the policy response to some of these challenging issues.

 The aim of the Berlin Centre for Consumer Policies (BCCP) is to create an enduring international platform in the broad area of competition and consumer policies with a specific focus on the effects of digitization and the functioning of digital markets, where excellent interdisciplinary research can actively and effectively inform policy makers on issues that are highly relevant to the current policy debate.

-The Centre can build on the existing, strong, visible, and interdisciplinary cooperation among the two Leibniz institutes DIW Berlin and WZB, several faculties of the three universities Humboldt University Berlin, Free University Berlin, and Technical University Berlin, the European School of Management and Technology (ESMT), and the Hertie School of Governance, and the Alexander von Humboldt Institute for Internet and Society (HIIG).
+The Centre can build on the existing, strong, visible, and interdisciplinary cooperation among the two Leibniz institutes DIW Berlin and WZB, several faculties of the two universities Humboldt-Universität zu Berlin and Technische Universität Berlin, the ESMT Berlin, the Hertie School of Governance, and the Alexander von Humboldt Institute for Internet and Society (HIIG).

 The strong focus of the partner institutions in industrial organization, behavioral economics and competition law, as well as a strong policy focus makes Berlin the perfect location for a ScienceCampus focused on consumer policies.
 The main goal of BCCP is to fully exploit, reinforce, and institutionalize this exceptional environment to answer specific questions on the optimal design of consumer policies.

 WZB - Berlin Social Science Center